Hybrid Search: Combining Keyword and Vector Search for Better Retrieval

 Evaluation Metrics for Hybrid Search

-- Mean Reciprocal Rank (MRR): Measures how quickly the first relevant result appears.
+- Mean Reciprocal Rank (MRR): On average, how high does the first relevant result appear?
+Higher is better.

-- Normalized Discounted Cumulative Gain (NDCG): Accounts for ranking position and relevance.
+- NDCG (Normalized Discounted Cumulative Gain): Accounts for both ranking position and relevance grade — the most comprehensive single metric.

 Common Pitfalls